 Taking off from RAF Waddington in Lincolnshire at 22:20 hrs to bomb railway yards - some 506 aircraft (291 Lancasters, 187 Halifaxes with 28 Mosquitoes) taking part to bomb various targets - Courtrai, Ghent, Dieppe, Lens and Lille.
 Reports on the Lille target state that they were successful although many bombs fell on civilian housing.

 The aircraft exploded mid-air with the wreckage falling on the Dumoulin Brickworks at 00:15 hrs.
 The owner of the brickworks stated that he heard machine gun fire and he believed the aircraft was attacked by a night fighter.
 All four engines were found some distance from the fuselage and other parts of the aircraft were widely dispersed.
-The pilot's body was found still in the cockpit strapped to his seat, F/O. David Croston was also found in his position within the turret.
+The pilot's body was found still in the cockpit strapped to his seat, Fg Off.
+David Croston was also found in his position within the turret.

 Also lost from the Squadron on this operation:

 From reports, a memorial service was held by villagers on the 11th May with many of the locals placing flowers and cards to the crew.
 The wonderful teams of the MREU carried out exhumations to determine identity of the crew on the 07th May 1946.
 Sadly, before their work was far from complete the unit was disbanded due to cuts, despite many protests at the time.
 To appease some relative the Runnymede Memorial was erected - not an acceptable solution for many.
-For sure not to the USA who made a promise that any of their crews lost all efforts would be made to identify where their remains lay and if the relative requested they would be taken home - a promise that they fulfil till this day!
+For sure not to the USA who made a promise that any of their crews lost all efforts would be made to identify where their remains lay and if the relative requested they would be taken home - a promise that they fulfil till this day.

-Sq/Ldr.
+Sqn Ldr.
 Mervyn Powel DFC.
 Wevelgem Communal Cemetery.
 Grave E. 464.
+Grave inscription reads: "HE DIED THAT WE MIGHT LIVE".
+Born 22 June 1914 in Mackay, Queensland.
 Son of Thomas Alfred and Elizabeth May Powell, of Mackay, Queensland, Australia.
 (B.Sc. - Agriculture).

 Sgt.
 Harry Law Moyyneux.
 Wevelgem Communal Cemetery.
 Grave E. 467.
+Grave inscription reads: "IF GOD WE CHOOSE, WE SHALL BUT LOVE THEE BETTER AFTER DEATH".
 Son of John James Molyneux and Bessie L. Molyneux, of Tunbridge Wells, Kent, England.

-F/O. Ronald Jacques.
+Fg Off.
+Ronald Jacques.
 Wevelgem Communal Cemetery.
 Grave E. 468.
 Born in November the son of Jack and Mary Anne Jacques pf the Kings Arms, 18 West Street, Chipping Norton, Oxfordshire, England.
 Also commemorated on the Chipping Norton Town Memorial.

-Fl/Sgt.
+Flt Sgt.
 Bertram Fraser.
 Wevelgem Communal Cemetery.
 Grave E. 466.
 Son of David and Rebecca Josephine Fraser, of Golders Green, Middlesex, England.
 His grave inscription reads: "If God We Choose, We Shall But Love Thee Better After Death."

-F/O. Robert Mckerlie Croft.
+Fg Off.
+Robert Mckerlie Croft.
 Wevelgem Communal Cemetery.
 Grave E. 469.
+Grave inscription reads: "HIS DUTY NOBLY DONE".
+Born 16th December 1916 in Adelaide South Australia.
 Son of William Henry and Margaret Croft, of 14 Belinda Street, Evandale, South Australia.